j-2k/WebGL-Trial/README.md

   - Matrix Inverse (No need to go in deep but try to understand this concept for the camera!)

+# Progress Log
+Following the guide of WebGL Fundamentals on https://webglfundamentals.org/

 ## Part 1 - Hello WebGL!
 ![Triangle with vertex/fragment shader](webgl-main/img-progress/1-HelloWorld.png)